 For each set of simulations, we first select the topology and the query/replication distributions.
-For each object i with replication $r_i$ , we generate numPlace sets of random replica placements (i.e., we choose numPlace different sets of random nodes, each of size $r_i$ , on which to place the replicas of object i).
-For each replica placement, we generate numQuery different queries for object i, each query starting at a random node (i.e., we randomly choose numQuery different nodes from which to initiate the query).
+For each object i with replication r_i , we generate numPlace different sets of random replica placements (each set contains r_i random nodes, on which to place the replicas of object i).
+For each replica placement, we randomly choose numQuery different nodes from which to initiate a query for object i.
 Then, for each query, we simulate the searching process using the designated search method.
 We can run the simulation for each query independent of other queries because the object replication is fixed, and hence running all the queries concurrently is the same as running each one separately and then summing the results.